troclaux/notes/aws.md

 - reserved: commit to 1 or 3 years, cheaper
   - long workloads
   - up to 72% discount compared to on-demand
+  - allow instance size flexibility within the same instance family, but only for Linux and in a Region, and when using regional RIs (not zonal)
 - spot instances: bid for unused capacity, cheapest
   - no guaranteed availability, aws can terminate them when the spot price exceeds your bid price
 - savings plans: flexible pricing model where you commit to an amount of usage for 1 or 3 years